 The idea of owning a vacation rental property has become very popular in recent years, especially with the rise in popularity of sites like AirBNB.
 This kind of investment has become popular for a reason.
 The rise in the private accommodation sector has made it easier for families to afford vacations, so there is a higher demand for vacation rentals.

 Despite what a lot of investors think, owning a vacation rental property isn’t the same as traditional real estate investing.
 If you’re going to buy a vacation property, whether you’re looking for homes for sale abroad or are shopping in Beverly Hills, you will need an understanding of the local market and your potential revenue.
-Remember too that unlike a traditional buy and gold property, buying a vacation rental will mean that you are adding a property to your portfolio that will have vacancies throughout the year.
+Remember too that, unlike a traditional buy and gold property, buying a vacation rental will mean that you are adding a property to your portfolio that will have vacancies throughout the year.
 For those looking to invest in a vacation rental property in San Bernardino, it’s important to have a reliable property management team on your side, and Ziprent offers just that with its comprehensive property management services.